Mid-Michigan Psychology Internship Consortium (MMPIC)

 Resources for Interns

 Interns have access to use of the resources available at their respective intern site.
 Resources include use of available facilities, shared clerical support, and academic, psychological, social, and emotional assessments necessary for completing internship responsibilities.

 Supervision of Interns

-Interns will participate in at least two hours of individual supervision from a licensed psychologist a week.
+Interns will participate in at least one hour of individual supervision and an additional two hours of group supervision (e.g., case processing in a group setting, didactics, peer presentations) from a licensed psychologist a week.
 Altogether, each intern will receive at least 100 hours of regularly scheduled, individual supervision with a licensed psychologist plus an additional 100 hours of supervision.